top of page

 Permit yourself to do whatever you feel is right and good for you.

-Anytime you show your love for your mother in some way, it helps to continue to feel her in your heart.
+Anytime you show your love for your mother in some way, it helps to keep, her in your heart.
 There's no need to reserve it for or complete it on ONE specific day.
 I also like to check in with my brother and sister on that day and throughout the year on special days unique to us.
 We all need a community to care for our losses and others too.

 "Memory is a way of holding on to the things you love, the things you are, the things you never want to lose."